Sauron: Physical body

 Tolkien never described Sauron's appearance in detail, though he painted a watercolour illustration of him.
 Sarah Crown, in The Guardian, wrote that "we're never ushered into his presence; we don't hear him speak.
 All we see is his influence".
 She called it "a bold move, to leave the book's central evil so undefined – an edgeless darkness given shape only through the actions of its subordinates", with the result that he becomes "truly unforgettable ... vaster, bolder and more terrifying through his absence than he could ever have been through his presence".

-He was initially able to change his appearance at will, but when he became Morgoth's servant, he took a sinister shape.
+He was initially able to change his appearance at will; however, when he became Morgoth's servant, he took a sinister shape.
 In the First Age, the outlaw Gorlim was ensnared and brought into "the dreadful presence of Sauron", who had daunting eyes.
 In the battle with Huan, the hound of Valinor, Sauron took the form of a werewolf.
 Then he assumed a serpent-like form, and finally changed back "from monster to his own accustomed [human-like] form".
 He took on a beautiful appearance at the end of the First Age to charm Eönwë, near the beginning of the Second Age when appearing as Annatar to the Elves, and again near the end of the Second Age to corrupt the men of Númenor.
 He appeared then "as a man, or one in man's shape, but greater than any even of the race of Númenor in stature ...
 And it seemed to men that Sauron was great, though they feared the light of his eyes.
 To many he appeared fair, to others terrible; but to some evil."
 After the destruction of his fair form in the fall of Númenor, Sauron always took the shape of a terrible dark lord.
 His first incarnation after the Downfall of Númenor was hideous, "an image of malice and hatred made visible".
 Isildur recorded that Sauron's hand "was black, and yet burned like fire".